Understanding Auto Insurance Coverage

 Typically, insurance adjusters assign liability based on the police accident report, witness statements and the statements of others involved.
 For example, the adjuster may determine that both you and the other driver share liability on a 50-50 basis.
 As a result, you would be able to recover only half of your accident-related costs from the other party’s insurance company.
 If you do not agree with the liability determination, you should speak with a personal injury attorney for legal help.

-Contact Rizio Law Firm for Auto Insurance Coverage Advice
+Contact Rizio Lipinsky for Auto Insurance Coverage Advice